-Interest on a line of credit is calculated on the first day of the loan whereas with a credit card, you benefit from a 21-day period before it’s calculated.
+Interest on a line of credit is calculated from the first day of the loan whereas with a credit card, you benefit from a 21-day period before it’s calculated.
 You also have access to rewards programs and other benefits like cashback or insurance.
 On the other hand, the interest rate is much higher than that of a line of credit.

 Whatever your plans, your financial advisor can help you choose the financing method best suited to your needs!

 Any reproduction, in whole or in part, is strictly prohibited without the prior written consent of National Bank of Canada.